vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 }
 ---

-One of the things I knew I really wanted for [Playlistlog](/posts/2020-04-05-playlistlog.html) was to do Continous Delivery on pushes to the master branch.
-This is a workflow I enjoy a lot, and I think contributes to a healthier development cycle.
+One of the things I knew I wanted for [Playlistlog](/posts/2020-04-05-playlistlog.html) was to do Continous Delivery on pushes to the master branch.
+This is a workflow I enjoy a lot, and contributes to a healthier development cycle.
 When using [Gigalixir](https://gigalixir.com/) (for [Lasso](https://lasso.gigalixirapp.com/)) CD came for free.
 At work I have previously used Mesos+Marathon, AWS Elastic Beanstalk, and Kubernetes to set up different CD workflows.
 Since Playlistlog is hosted on a Digital Ocean droplet I don't have anything pre-made set up.
 In this post I'll describe in detail how to do CD without too many dependencies.

 ## The building blocks